Certain skills are growing in demand. Skills that can almost guarantee your jobs and opportunities for years and decades to come.

 - You can work remotely.
 Ever wondered what it would be like to work from anywhere in the world, on your own time?
 As a web developer, you’ll have plenty of opportunities to work remotely.
 Maybe you can finally fulfill that dream of traveling the world while saving money at the same time.

 - You can use your skills to build your own websites and web applications.
-Want to build your own profitable website or application?
+Want to make a profitable website or application?
 With this skill, you won’t have to pay a ton of money to get it built.
 You can build it yourself for a fraction of the price.

 - You can build awesome stuff!
 The fun part is that you can be as creative as you want.
 Instead of looking at websites and thinking, “Wow, that looks awesome.
 I wish I could create something like that,” you will now be able to create your very own awesome-looking website.